austinbv/dino/README.md

 ````

 #### 3) Install Arduino Dependencies
 Dino uses Arduino "cores" which add microcontroller support, and a few C++ libraries for now.
-We need to install them.
+Let's install them.

 **IDE:**
 * Open the IDE and select Tools > Board > Board Manager from the menus.